-In the last post I suggested, as a remedy for the disease of extractivism which increasingly threatens Life on Earth, that we might consider the transformational power of a more “personal” love of Nature, and ask whether or not it is possible to apply personal love to Natural ‘systems’.
+In the last post I suggested, as a remedy for the disease of extractivism which increasingly threatens Life on Earth, that we might consider the transformational power of a more “personal” love of Nature, and I asked whether or not it is possible to apply personal love to Natural ‘systems’.
 Beginning with our love for family and friends, or even with the “passion” we associate with sexual and romantic love, I offered to take the reader on a journey “outwards”.
 So let’s take the next step.

 I know that some readers might feel closer to cats than dogs; I’m a dog person myself, but you can substitute any human or non-human you are now or once were ‘attached’ to during the following exercise.
 First, confining ourselves for the moment to human love, we might look more closely at the sexual overtones of passion, because here it is especially obvious that we are witnessing a bodily function.
 But I now invite you to explore the possibility that the body is the architecture, and our awareness of the body is the engine, for love in all its categories and for love of all discrete beings — for each is an ‘other’ to be included in your ‘self’, and this is what makes the love ‘personal’.
 This is very important for understanding the point of view I am putting forward in this discussion, because involvement of the body is what’s supposed to distinguish personal love from a purely Platonic ‘love of ideas’.
 Personal love, unlike Idealism, does not distance us from the ‘objects’ of passion.
 (With a little further introspection we might come to see that ‘ideals’ are, in a phenomenological understanding, the only ‘true objects’.
 Being the abstraction of direct experience, our ideas can only impart ‘objectivity’ to these experiences, and therefore the body is the ‘foundation’ of all passion.
 But that’s another discussion.)